DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Asymptomatic for a long time, stress dyspnoea (acute left heart failure), pectanginous complaints, dizziness, palpitations, ringing in the ears, nosebleeds, sweating, early morning headaches (especially in the back of the head), nausea and vomiting, erectile dysfunction, facial erythema, nervousness, restlessness, irritability, concentration problems.
+Asymptomatic for a long time, dyspnoea on exertion (acute left heart failure), pectanginal symptoms, dizziness, palpitations, ringing in the ears, nosebleeds, sweating, early morning headaches (especially in the back of the head), nausea and vomiting, erectile dysfunction, facial erythema, nervousness, restlessness, irritability, difficulty concentrating.

-Vessels: Premature arteriosclerosis can be detected in the majority of hypertensive patients.
+Vessels: Early arteriosclerosis can be detected in the majority of hypertensive patients.

-Ocular fundus: Hypertension-related vascular changes in the fundus of the eye (fundus hypertonicus, hypertensive retinopathy = vascular changes in the retina from stage 3 of hypertension-related changes)
+Ocular fundus: Hypertension-related vascular changes in the ocular fundus (fundus hypertonicus, hypertensive retinopathy = vascular changes in the retina from stage 3 of hypertension-related changes).

 Heart: Hypertensive heart disease.
-Left heart failure and coronary heart disease are the cause of death in 2/3 of all patients with arterial hypertension.
+Left heart failure and coronary artery disease are cause of death in 2/3 of all patients with arterial hypertension.

-CNS (cause of death in 15% of patients with arterial hypertension): cerebral ischemia and cerebral infarction; hypertensive mass haemorrhage, acute hypertensive encephalopathy
+CNS (cause of death in 15% of patients with arterial hypertension): Cerebral ischemia and cerebral infarction; hypertensive mass hemorrhage, acute hypertensive encephalopathy.

-Large vessels: abdominal wall aneurysm in 10% of male hypertensive patients >65 years; aortic dissection.
+Large vessels: Abdominal wall aneurysm in 10% of male hypertensives >65 years; aortic dissection.